zspencer/www.dearjoeplease.com/site/index.md

 beyond comprehension; I fear that our Government, the Democratic Party, and (by extension) you are making the same mistake.

-Over the last fifty years, everything has changed.
+## Everything has changed.

-The rise of automation through computers and robotics fueled productivity gains on par with agriculture and the printing press.
-These gains were predominantly distributed not to everyday Americans and an ever-shrinking middle-class, but to investors and corporate executives.
+Over the last fifty years we have seen the rise of automation.
+Computers and robotics fuel productivity gains on par or exceeding the inventions of agriculture and the printing press.
+These gains were predominantly distributed not to everyday Americans, but to investors and corporate executives.

-Over the last twenty years, we have survived two massive economic crashes and an unceasing, six trillion dollar war that ravages nations and claims hundreds of thousands of lives.
+Over the last twenty years we have survived two massive economic crashes and an unceasing, six trillion dollar war that ravages nations and claims hundreds of thousands of lives.

-And today we poised on brink of devastation, as COVID-19 wipes away hundreds of thousands of lives in months.
+Today we huddle poised on the brink of devastation, as COVID-19 wipes away tens, if not hundreds, of thousands of lives in a matter of months.

 It is easy to give in to despair.
 But I am an American and a Midwesterner.
 I'm stubborn.
 I'm idealistic.
 And I'm unwilling to give up when I can still choose